topdata-software-gmbh/topdata-development-helper-sw6/docs/index.md

 ## topdata:development-helper:delete-unused-properties
 It deletes unused properties group options and empty property groups from the database.

+## topdata:development-helper:delete-invalid-media
+Deletes media entries from the database where the corresponding physical files don't exist in the filesystem.

 # TODO

 see also: https://docs.shopware.com/en/shopware-6-en/tutorials-and-faq/sql-tips-tricks